AIWIP/cups-http-notifier/README.md

 # Examples

-In `examples` you can find a small python application to test out subscriptions with cups.
+In `examples` you can find a implementation of a webhook written in python.
+This application will simply register a subscription with cups for the HTTP notifier and log any events it recieves.

+You can trigger events by add or removing printers as well as submitting jobs.

 # How to build